Sinema faces blowback in Arizona for votes defying Democrats | WTOP News

 With Sinema taking most of the attention, Kelly managed to avoid taking a position on the filibuster throughout his 2020 campaign and his first year in office.
 Hours before he had to vote Wednesday, Kelly came out in favor of a one-time workaround to pass the voting rights bill.

-The Arizona Democratic Party meets Saturday, and leaders are poised to take the highly unusual step of formally condemning Sinema, which could take the form of a vote of no confidence or a censure.
+Arizona Democratic Party leaders took the highly unusual step Saturday of formally censuring Sinema.
 A larger group of leaders voted in September to put Sinema “on notice” that her votes on the filibuster and other Democratic priorities, including Biden’s big increase in social services spending, will be closely scrutinized.

 The move has no practical consequences but demonstrates the frustration of key Democratic activists.
 Whether the party pulls its support for Sinema’s 2024 bid would be up to the leaders elected after the 2022 midterms.

-Sinema has “fallen short” on protecting voter rights, said Raquel Terán, a state senator and chair of the Arizona Democratic Party.
+The Arizona Democratic Party is a diverse coalition that tolerates disagreements, but protecting voter rights is too important, said Raquel Terán, a state senator and chair of the Arizona Democratic Party.
+On that issue, Sinema has “fallen short,” she said.

 “She has an incredible ability to work across the aisle,” Terán said.
 “Let’s see that ability put to work for voting rights.”